RevenueHunt/docs/docs/how-to-guides/add-javascript.md

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

     ![how_to_javascript_resultspagesettings](/images/how_to_javascript_resultspagesettings.png)